onkelreje01/onkelreje01.github.io/docs/Docker/eveng.md

+---
+title: Bash script that installs EVE-NG on Ubuntu Server 22.04 into a Docker container
+layout: home
+---

 # Bash script that installs EVE-NG on Ubuntu Server 22.04 into a Docker container

 Create a Dockerfile that defines the base image and the commands to install EVE-NG.
 Here is an example of a Dockerfile that installs EVE-NG using the Bash script: